Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ```

 This illustrates the first important fact about tuple indices. **A tuple index
-with a single element, `a[i,]` is exactly the same index as that element, `a[i]`.**
+with a single element, `a[i,]` is exactly the same index as that element,
-The reason is that in both cases, the index `i` indexes over the first axis of
+`a[i]`.** The reason is that in both cases, the index `i` indexes over the
-the array.
-This is true no matter what kind of index `i` is. `i` can be an
+first axis of the array.
+This is true no matter what kind of index `i` is. `i`
-integer index, a slice, an ellipsis, and so on.
-With one exception, that is.
+can be an integer index, a slice, an ellipsis, and so on.
+With one exception,
-`i` cannot itself be a tuple index.
-Nested tuple indices are not allowed.
-A
+that is: `i` cannot itself be a tuple index!
+Nested tuple indices are not
-tuple index can contain any other index type, but not another tuple index
+allowed.

-type.
+In practice, this means that when working with NumPy arrays, you can think of

-In practice, this means that you can think of every index type as a single
+every index type as a single element tuple index.
+An integer index `0` is
-element tuple index.
-An integer index `0` is *actually* the tuple index
+*actually* the tuple index `(0,)`.
+The slice `a[0:3]` is actually a tuple
-`(0,)`.
-The slice `a[0:3]` is actually a tuple `a[0:3,]`.
-This is a good way
+`a[0:3,]`.
+This is a good way to think about indices, because it will help you
-to think about indices, because it will help you to remember that non-tuple
+to remember that non-tuple indices always operate as if they were the first
-indices always operate as if they were the first element of a single element
+element of a single element tuple index, namely, the operate on the first axis
-tuple index, namely, the operate on the first axis of the array (although
+of the array (but also remember that this is not true for Python builtin
-remember that this fact is not true for Python builtin types: `l[0,]` and
+types. `l[0,]` and `l[0:3,]` will both error if `l` is a `list`, `tuple`, or
-`l[0:3,]` will both error if `l` is a `list`, `tuple`, or `str`).
+`str`).

 Up to now, we looked at the tuple index `(1, 0, 2)`, which selected a single
 element.
 And we considered sub-tuples of this, `(1,)` and `(1, 0)`, which